Virtual Partitions

 end

-Note: Virtual Partitions max_partitions
+Virtual Partitions max_partitions

 setting applies per topic partition.
 In the case of processing multiple partitions, there may be a case where all the work happens on behalf of Virtual Partitions.

-Increasing number of Virtual Partitions
+Increasing Number of Virtual Partitions

 There are specific scenarios where you may be interested in having more Virtual Partitions than threads.
 One example would be to create one Virtual Partition for the data of each user.
 If you set the max_partitions